edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 Copying "pc-amd64-gadget/pc_22-0.3_amd64.snap" (pc)
 ```

+The warning is because we sideloaded the gadget instead of pulling it from a store.

+!!! tip
-The warning is because we side-loaded the gadget for demonstration purposes.
-In production settings, a custom gadget would need to be uploaded to the [IoT App Store](https://ubuntu.com/internet-of-things/appstore) to also receive updates.
+    In production settings, a custom gadget would need to be uploaded to the [IoT App Store](https://ubuntu.com/internet-of-things/appstore) to also receive OTA updates.

 !!! note
     You need to repeat the build every time you change and sign the **model** or rebuild the **gadget**.